-Activity Effect How we intend to mitigate the effect Emergency Management Increased level of risk The activity involves people and their emotional connection.
+Activity E Effect How we intend to mitigate the effect - 3 3 ncreased level of risk The activity involves people and their emotional connection.
 Risk reduction activities (e.g. flood protection, infrastructure investment, planning measures) can create significant cost for Council in the short term, and can prove to be politically unpopular.
 Elected Members and the community are made fully aware of the associated risks, and are fully briefed and consulted on decisions relating to planning and/or investment.